List of alien races in Marvel Comics: Pangorians

-The Pangorians are a race of alien pirates from the planet Pangoria.
+The Pangorians are a species of alien pirates from the planet Pangoria.

 Pegasusians

-The Pegasusians are a reptilian race with light green skin that average 20 ft in height.
-They live on the planet Lar, fifth from the sun in the Stinlar (anagram of Jim Starlin's surname) star system in the Milky Way galaxy.
+The Pegasusians are a reptilian species with light green skin that average 20 ft in height.
+They live on the planet Lar, fifth from the sun in the Stinlar star system in the Milky Way.
 Pegasusians can psionically project anti-gravitons to support their large mass in high gravities.
-A Pegasusian named Sphinxor was contracted by the Beyonders to tow Counter-Earth to their museum.
-First seen in Strange Tales #178 (February 1975).

 Pheragots

-The Pheragots are a semi-humanoid race with light blue skin that averages 10 ft in height.
+The Pheragots are a semi-humanoid species with light blue skin that averages 10 ft in height.
 They come from the planet Arago-7 in the Arago star system in the Andromeda galaxy.
-They have extraordinary superhuman strength due in part to their dense molecular structure.
-They are also an extremely peaceful, inoffensive race.
-First seen in Hercules #1 (September 1982).
+They have extraordinary superhuman strength, but are primarily peaceful.

 Plodex

-The Plodex are an entirely non-humanoid race and are shapeless blobs in their natural form.
+The Plodex are an entirely non-humanoid species and are shapeless blobs in their natural form.
 They are able to adapt to forms capable of creating and manipulating advanced technology, which in turn can study, alternate and improve genetic material to augment themselves or others with.
-Marrina Smallwood of Alpha Flight is a member of the Plodex race.
-First seen in Alpha Flight #1 (August 1983).
+Marrina Smallwood of Alpha Flight is a Plodex.

 Pluvians

-The Pluvians are a race of aliens descended from a race of genetically engineered humans who live on the planet Pluto.
+The Pluvians are a species descended from genetically engineered humans who live on the planet Pluto.
 Martinex is a Pluvian.
-First appeared in Sub-Mariner Comics #38.

 Poisons

-First seen in Venomverse #1, the Poisons are a race of aliens that hails from a Universe overrun by Symbiotes.
+The Poisons are a species originating from a universe overrun by symbiotes.
 In their true form, the Poisons are small, with crystalline armor and spikes and are physically frail with the exception of their Queen which is massive.
 They possess psionic abilities to some degree which acts as a defense mechanism that allows them to disguise themselves and create illusions.
 They are also revealed to be symbiotic in nature and whenever they bond with a symbiote and its respective host, they become exponentially stronger by forming a permanent bond with it.
-The symbiote and its host will cease to exist as individuals as the Poison will assimilate the host's memories, powers and abilities.
-They are even considered nature's answer to the Symbiotes.
-Once they assimilate a symbiote, they are unable to consume anyone else, leaving them vulnerable to being killed.
-They became a threat to the entire Multiverse after they discovered the existence of other realities, but are now considered extinct, with only one member alive.

 Poppupians

-The Poppupians are a semi-humanoid race with light green skin that is able to assume virtually any form within a certain range of mass.
+The Poppupians are a semi-humanoid species with light green skin that is able to assume virtually any form within a certain range of mass.
 Poppupians can also levitate and traverse interstellar space without starships, and they reproduce asexually by massive cell division.
 Galactus destroyed their home planet of Poppup.
 The Impossible Man is a Poppupian.
-First seen in Fantastic Four #11 (February 1963).